Here Is How Many Days In Istanbul Is Enough (With An Itinerary)

 Would 2 Days Be Enough In Istanbul?

 No. But, if that is all you have, you could see a few great attractions of Istanbul and get an idea of the local people and culture.
-Here is your guide to spending 2 days in Istanbul.
+Here is your guide to spending two days in Istanbul.

 Here is your guide to spending four days in Istanbul.